 - A brand new Mercedes C63.

-In a Facebook post, Jordan displays a photo of his brand new home.
+In a Facebook post, Jordan can be seen displaying a photo of his brand new home.
 Rogers says that it has been, ‘a hard three months of fighting for what is truly mine.’

 He also adds: